Skip to main content

 Finally I have no choice but to try installing an older version.
 I've used LM for an number of years on two Mint Minis with very few issues.
 So this is very disappointing.

-Alan Ripponn - Reply
+Alan Ripponn - Resolved on Release Reply

 Add Comment